sole-survivor/RFID_Based_Attendance/README.md

-# RFID_Based_Attendance
+# RFID Based Attendance
-A simple RFID Based Attendance system using UART.
+A simple RFID Based Attendance system using UART.<br>
 Just replace the "KARNAN" "NAPOLEON" "BHAGATH SINGH" with your Usernames and replace the IDs to the ones available in the RFID Reader Card and all set!